Mohamoud Garad: Naleye Ahmed

 The Naleye Ahmed, boasts the largest sub-lineage within the Ugaadhyahan and the Mohamoud Garad clan.
 According to Markus Virgil Hoehne, a conflict anthropologist at the University of Leipzig stated during his trip to Northern Somalia: "Naaleeye Axmed is probably the largest sub-clan of the Dhulbahante.
-Its members live in areas stretching from Adhicadeeye west of Laascaanood, up to Ceerigaabo in Sanaag region."
+Its members live in areas stretching from Laascaanood up to Ceerigaabo in Sanaag region."

-In Sool, The subclan resides primarily in the Hudun district, Taleh district, and Lasanod district.
-In Sanaag, the Naleya Ahmed are the sole Dhulbahante subclan that resides in the region, with the Erigavo District being their native settlement historically.